Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

 In this work we fabricate lateral Josephson junctions with topological insulator weak links through the self-formation of a superconducting Pd-Te layer, as pioneered by Ref.~\cite{bai2020}.
-Using a variety of imaging techniques and low-frequency electrical measurements, we show that our fabrication process (1) yields a superconductor/TI interface with moderate transparency, while (2) minimizing damage to the TI film and (3) nearing a work-function match between superconductor and TI.
+Using a variety of imaging techniques and low-frequency electrical measurements, we show that our fabrication process (1) yields a S/TI interface with moderate transparency, while (2) minimizing damage to the TI film and (3) nearing a work-function match between S and TI.
 Under radio-frequency (RF) excitation, we observe suppression of the 1st and 3rd Shapiro steps in one device, and suppression of the 1st step in more devices.
 Other devices express all Shapiro steps.
-We argue that our observations result from neither Landau-Zener transitions nor junction hysteresis.
-Our results therefore could be taken to support the presence of Majorana bound states in the junctions, although we feel that further theoretical exploration of non-equilibrium effects in these systems is needed to understand what other effects may be present, particularly in light of the variation in results among similar devices.
+We argue that our observations result from neither Landau-Zener transitions, junction hysteresis, nor bias-dependent resonances~\cite{mudi2021}.
+Across devices, simulations in which the $4\pi$-periodic component comprises a few percent of the total junction supercurrent generally match the observed expression of Shapiro steps.
+Our results therefore constitute compelling evidence in favor of the presence of Majorana bound states in the junctions.
+Yet several differences between measurement and simulations signal that our description of the junction dynamics is incomplete.
+We highlight the need for corroborating results and for further exploration of disordered S/TI interfaces ahead of definitive conclusions about Majorana states.